Although blogging has only been around for a few decades, it has rapidly developed into an incredibly successful industry.

 This is a golden opportunity to share your knowledge and provide real value to other people who are interested in the same topics as you.

 Through LinkedIn blogging, you can easily reach out to others and start conversations.
-You can encourage dialogues by ending your articles with a question, inviting readers to engage with your article.
+You can encourage dialogue by ending your articles with a question, inviting readers to engage with your article.

 Alternatively, you can also use LinkedIn on top of your own blog to drive even more traffic to your website.